- Last updated May 16, 2021 at 5 PM EDT

-Exploring small game hunting dates and Opportunities in the state of Kentucky
+Exploring small game hunting dates and opportunities in the Bluegrass State

-Residents can either pay $20 for an annual small game hunting license, or $7 for a 1-day license.
-Nonresidents pay $140 or $15, respectively.
+Residents can either pay $27 for an annual hunting license, or $7 for a 1-day license.
+Nonresidents pay $150 or $25 respectively.
 A 7-day nonresident license costs $65.
 Residents cannot purchase this option.

 Hunting woodcock in Kentucky is not exactly popular.
 Less than 1,000 people look for woodcock while bird hunting in Kentucky.
 That doesn’t mean you shouldn’t try your hand at hunting this evasive, migratory species.

-The season dates for hunting American woodcock are October 26-November 8, and November 11-December 11.
-(2019) The daily bag limit is 3 with a possession limit of 9.
+The season dates for woodcock are Oct.
+24 to Nov.
+13 and Nov.
+16 to Dec.
+9, 2020.
+The daily bag limit is three with a possession limit of nine.

 Overlooked Wild Bird Hunting in Kentucky

 Also do not forget about crow hunting!
-There is no daily limit and the season opens September 1 to October 27, 2019 and then again January 4th to February 29th, 2020.
+There is no daily or possession limit and the season runs Sept.
+1 to Nov.
+7, 2020, and then again from Jan.
+4 to Feb.
+28, 2021.

 Squirrel Hunting in Kentucky

-Kentucky is one of small group of states that allows a Spring Eastern gray squirrel season.
+Kentucky is one of small group of states that allows a spring Eastern gray squirrel season.
 Running May 15 to June 18, 2021.
 The fall season is split into two parts, the first running from Aug.
 15 to Nov.
 13, and the second from Nov.
 16 to Feb.
 28, 2021.
-The daily limit on squirrels is 6 with a total possession of 12.
-The use of equipment is pretty diverse including rimfire .22 all the way to archery gear.
+The daily limit on squirrels is six with a total possession of 12.
+The use of equipment is pretty diverse including .22 rimfire all the way to archery gear.
 Look at the latest abstract to get the full details.

 Rabbit Hunting in Kentucky

-If squirrel was not tempting enough the idea of a freezer full of rabbit always sounds good.
+If squirrel was not tempting enough, the idea of a freezer full of rabbit always sounds good.
 The season is split into two zones, the eastern and the western.
 The eastern zone holds a two-part season, the first running from Nov.
 1-13, 2020, and the second from Nov.
 16 to Jan.
 31, 2021.
-The western zone runs November 11, 2019 to February 10, 2020.
-The daily limit is 4 rabbits with a total possession of 8.
+The western zone has one season: Nov.
+16 to Feb.
+10, 2021.
+The daily limit is four rabbits with a total possession of eight.

 Dog Training and Hunter Education for Bird Hunting in Kentucky

-You may train a dog for bird hunting in Kentucky on specific WMAs within designated dog training areas.
-You may need a Dog Training Permit Application depending on the management area.
-Captive-reared bobwhite quail may be taken on a dog training area year-round.
+You may train a dog for bird hunting in Kentucky on specific WMAs within designated dog training areas, but you need to complete a Dog Training Permit Application for captive-reared bobwhite quail to be taken on a dog training area year-round.
 The dog training area must be mowed and between 10 and 75 acres.
 A hunter can possess 100 bobwhite quail for personal use without a captive wildlife permit—as long as they are not sold.